 Unless your KPI is something very generic and increase overall clicks, we will steer clear of systems of rule-based bidding– the Google can do this kind of thing for us for, and it’s free, anyways.

-Portfolio systems can gain the unique insight into a keyword’s impact (think bid change) on the account’s performance as a whole by modeling the keyword performance.
-Portfolio modeling is based on three things: marginal-based optimization, dynamic clustering, and performance forecasting.
-Portfolio modeling, as opposing to rule based systems, is more advanced – portfolio systems utilizes algorithms that compile a large amount of historical data to the performance of model keyword.
+Portfolio systems can gain the unique insight into a keyword’s impact (think bid change) on the account’s performance as a whole by modelling the keyword performance.
+Portfolio modelling is based on three things: marginal-based optimization, dynamic clustering, and performance forecasting.
+Portfolio modelling, as opposing to rule-based systems, is more advanced – portfolio systems utilizes algorithms that compile a large amount of historical data to the performance of model keyword.